ABMatrix/doc-and-rfc/docs/zkmeta-official.md

 1. Fast: proofs are generated and verified within milliseconds;
 1. Secure: rigorous cryptographic proof.

-In addition, the ZK-Rollup protocol of ZK-Meta utilizes the most up-to-date PLONK ZKP algorithm as PLONK does Trust Setup for only once.
+In addition, the ZK-Rollup protocol of ZkMeta utilizes the most up-to-date PLONK ZKP algorithm as PLONK does Trust Setup for only once.
 The top 3 features of the ZK-Rollup protocol are:
 1. Extremely low transaction fees;
 1. Trustless protocols;